cra1gg/hatop/competition.md

 ### Tophat is our main competition because it is the most widely used platform in the education system.
 For this reason, it is vital to differentiate our product
 ## How is our product different?
 TopHat is a product which relies on subscriptions from students to be used.
-We see this as unfair as it is an additional cost on top of an already hefty tuition payment.
+We see this as unfair as students must incur an additional cost on top of an already hefty tuition payment.
 Our aim is to make our product free to use, or only impose a cost on the institution as opposed to each student.
 Add something else maybe

 ## Better for specific users/scenarios?
 When answering questions in class, many students want to remain anonymous.
 Several key changes to the TopHat platform removed this anonymity and this [left fewer students wanting to participate](https://maxliboiron.files.wordpress.com/2014/12/barriers-to-using-top-hat.pdf).
 Our platform would aim to maintain the anonymity of students by not connecting their name to their answer.